Is your house full of cables trailing everywhere? It is easy to tidy away cables using D-Line and make your house look tidy again.

 My computer is in the spare room and as you can see there is a great mess of cables hanging down behind the desk as well as round the wall.

 I used a D-Line Cable Tidy pre-split tube to deal with the clutter and this simple change made it look much neater.
 I also managed to remove some of the cables that were not needed.
 It was really easy to install, the spit in the tube allows you to wrap it easily around the cables.
-I will also use some D-Line tubing around the edge to get rid of the clutter on the floor to compete the job.
+To complete the job I will use some D-Line tubing round the bottom of the desk.

 I found the Cable Tidy bases incredible useful.
-I fed though the wires for the computer microphone and my mouse which had a habit of descending to the floor and getting lost.
-They now stay on my desk and I can always find them.
+After feeding the wires from my mouse and microphone through them they now stay on my desk and I can always find them.

 This cable plug and id kit came in useful as well, I was able to colour code my wires and label the plugs so I know what they are for.
 This stops me pulling out the wrong one by mistake and losing my unsaved work.